Purewa Tunnel

 Purewa Tunnel is a 596 m rail tunnel in Auckland, New Zealand.
 It is on the North Island Main Trunk line and is located in the suburb of Saint Johns, to the west of Glen Innes.
 The tunnel is concrete-lined.
-Eastern Line passenger services operate through it, and it is also used by the Northern Explorer and freight services.
+East West Line passenger services operate through it, and it is also used by the Northern Explorer and freight services.

 Background

 Proposals were made as early as the 1870s to re-route the Auckland–Westfield section of the North Island Main Trunk via a new eastern route through Glen Innes.
 Referred to as the Westfield Deviation, this was an easier grade than the NIMT's relatively steep uphill grade from central Auckland to Newmarket and Remuera.
 By the 1920s, increasing traffic and delays between Auckland and Newmarket made the new route necessary.

 Construction

 The tunnel was started in March 1925 by workers experienced in the 'hard school... [of] the notorious railway tunnels of North Auckland' (i.e. constructing the North Auckland Line).
 With the assistance of horse-driven carts, the mining workers, mostly British (with some Italians and Dalmatians in the groups preparing the approach cuttings), were reported to have made good progress, working in triple shifts, using gelignite emplaced in drill holes to fracture the rock.

 The tunnel, while lit by electric lights during the excavation, was described as hosting a large number of glowworms, giving it a 'weird and fantastical' appeal.
 Miners reported that the worms, likely to have entered from the nearby bush-clad gullies, were unlike anything they had ever reported in a working tunnel.
 Further, the tunnel was also strangely attractive to a large number of sparrows that came to populate it, living from pilfered horse feed and becoming quite inured to the regular explosions.

 Break through was in April 1926 and the tunnel was completed in March 1928.
 The Westfield Deviation, including the tunnel, opened for goods traffic on 1 September 1929, using the down line to Westfield Junction for single-line working, but was not used for passenger traffic until the up line to Auckland was opened on 11 May 1930.